microsoft/timelinestoryteller/README.md

 Each event is specified by the following attributes:

-- __Required__: `start_date`, date: YYYY, YYYY-MM-DD, or YYYY-MM-DD HH:MMZ formats are supported (Z necessary for specifying UTC, otherwise HH:MM will be time-zone dependent).
+- __Required__: `start_date`, date: YYYY, YYYY-MM-DD, or YYYY-MM-DD HH:MMZ (ISO 8601) formats are supported (Z necessary for specifying UTC, otherwise HH:MM will be time-zone dependent).
 BC dates are permitted, e.g., -27, -13800000000
 - __Optional__: `end_date`, date: using same format as `start_date`
 - __Optional__: `category`, a string corresponding to the category of the event (which Timeline Storyteller encodes as colour)
 - __Optional__: `facet`,a string corresponding to another category of the event (which Timeline Storyteller uses to create a faceted timeline layout; `category` and `facet` can be identical if desired)